-Make sure to eat breakfast before leaving for the exam centre.
-Keep it light and healthy and avoid oily foods like Paranthas or Poodis.
+Make sure to eat breakfast before leaving for the exam center.
+Keep it light and healthy, and avoid oily foods like Paranthas or Poodis.
 Greasy food is a little hard on the stomach, and it might make you uneasy.

-Also, oily food makes you drink more water than usual, which could affect your writing flow in the examination hall.
+Also, oily food makes you drink more water than usual, affecting your writing flow in the examination hall.
 You don’t want to waste your precious time visiting washrooms too often.

 Do Remember to Carry Your Admit Card